ChameleonCloud/docs/source/technical/fpga.rst

 Development
 ____________

-Chameleon provides a build system that includes the necessary `Altera SDK for OpenCL <https://www.altera.com/products/design-software/embedded-software-developers/opencl/overview.html>`_ tools for developing kernels for use on the `Nallatech 385A cards <http://www.nallatech.com/store/pcie-accelerator-cards/nallatech-385a-arria10-1150-fpga/>`_, as well as the `Terasic DE5a-Net card <https://www.intel.com/content/www/us/en/programmable/solutions/partners/partner-profile/terasic-inc-/board/arria-10-device-family---de5a-net--fpga-development-kit.html>`_, both using the Altera Arria 10 FPGA.
+Chameleon provides a build system that includes the necessary `Altera SDK for OpenCL <https://www.altera.com/products/design-software/embedded-software-developers/opencl/overview.html>`_ tools for developing kernels for use on the `Nallatech 385A cards <http://www.nallatech.com/store/pcie-accelerator-cards/nallatech-385a-arria10-1150-fpga/>`_ and the `Terasic DE5a-Net card <https://www.intel.com/content/www/us/en/programmable/solutions/partners/partner-profile/terasic-inc-/board/arria-10-device-family---de5a-net--fpga-development-kit.html>`_, both using the Altera Arria 10 FPGA.

 Due to licensing requirements, you must apply for access to the FPGA build system.
 Submit a ticket through our help system to request access.